StareXTV/PC-Adjustments/README.md

 Then look for **BIOS Mode**, there you'll see **UEFI** or **Legacy**.

-So the reason I'm telling you all of this is because **UEFI** gradually replaces traditional BIOS on most PCs, it includes **greater security features** than legacy and also **boots faster**, and noticeable **performance improvement**.

-**Alright, how do I set UEFI Boot up for Windows 10?**
+### How to setup UEFI Boot up for Windows 10?

-**You should not do this unless you're formatting your PC, you can look up ways to convert a drive from MBR to GPT online, we won't be dwelling into this because of complications that may occur.
-Do it at your own risk**
+Disclaimer: You should not do this unless you're formatting your PC, you can look up ways to convert a drive from MBR to GPT online, we won't be dwelling into this because of complications that may occur.
+Do it at your own risk

 Read here: [Convert my drive](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-setup-installing-using-the-mbr-or-gpt-partition-style)